Woman Entranced by the Escape of Shooting Stars

 A memoir

-She owned no hiking boots, and had no idea that the journey would reshape the course of her life.
+The encounter shook something loose, and impulsively, she books a trip to the Lofoten Islands in northern Norway.
+She owns no hiking boots, has no real plan, and no idea that the journey will reshape the course of her life.

-She returned and tried to resume a life she recognized, moving to Seattle and continuing her career.
-But something had broken open.
+Upon returning home, her life begins to unravel and reassemble in unexpected ways: she tries to resume a life she recognizes, moving to Seattle and continuing her career.
+But something has ruptured.

-She resigned her career, left that life behind, and moved to Virginia, where she spent five years alone in the woods in sustained meditation and solitude.
+She resigns her career and moves back home to Virginia, where she spends five years alone in the woods in sustained meditation and solitude.

-There, she spent months alone in the wilderness, moving with the land and discovering a form of intimacy and presence that reshaped her understanding of life, love, and belonging.
+There, she spends months alone in the wilderness, moving with the land and discovering a form of intimacy and presence that reshapes her understanding of life, love, and belonging.

 Woman Entranced by the Escape of Shooting Stars is a memoir about the life we imagine for ourselves, and the life that — sometimes irrevocably—takes its place when we do not turn away from something that continues to ask more of us.